 Let’s say your head personnel is making you write a Letter of Employment, but you’re a newbie in the Human Resource Department.
 So, there’s a possibility the name is foreign to you and you don’t really have much of a background in drafting one.
 Your instincts would tell you that it would be best to educate yourself first.
 Before you can actually draft one, you need to know why a letter of employment exists.
 To help you in this endeavor, below are some instances where a Letter of Employment is commonly needed.

 Applying for a new job usually entails gathering the necessary paperwork a prospective employer might require from you.
 One of these would be a Letter of Employment, which serves as proof of previous employment.
 With this document, a prospective employer can verify some information—job title, salary, and length of stay of an employee from his former company.
-By conducting this background check, the employer can determine a suitable salary proposal and job position for the upcoming employee.
+By conducting this background check, the employer can determine a suitable salary proposal letter and job position for the upcoming employee.

 Mortgage or Loan Application